-- protecting children from maltreatment. - preventing impairment of children's health or development. - ensuring children are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes. - Child protection is a part of safeguarding and promoting welfare.
+- protecting children from maltreatment. - preventing impairment of children's health or development. - ensuring children are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.

+• Child protection is a part of safeguarding and promoting welfare.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.

-This Safeguarding and Child Protection Policy forms one part of the academy's safeguarding responsibilities and should be read in conjunction with the Safer Recruitment Policy, Behaviour Policy, Attendance Policy, Anti-Bullying Policy, and any other relevant policies as defined in the Annual Report to The Governing Body.
+This Safeguarding and Child Protection Policy forms one part of the academy's safeguarding responsibilities and should be read in conjunction with the following academy policies:

+- Safer Recruitment Policy

+- Behaviour Policy

+- Anti-Bullying Policy

+- Any other relevant policies as defined in the Annual Report to The Governing Body